firelzrd/bore-scheduler/README.md

 ## URGENT UPDATE v6.4.0 (PERFORMANCE FIX)
 I have just fixed a critical performance bug which I've been receiving from some reporters about performance regression in the recent v6.x series.
-Updating to v6.4.0 is strongly recommended.
+Updating to v6.4.0 and above is strongly recommended.

 ## Overview